GaaraZhu/shopping/README.md

     },
 };
 ````
-For pricing rule, it could be part of the application configuration which will be passed to the checkout service at runtime:
+For pricing rule, it could be part of the application configuration which could be passed to the checkout service at runtime:
 ```
 {
     rules: [